 SPOT ON Israeli theatre is a new initiative, of sharing Israeli theatre culture with the Dutch public while initiating theatrical collaborations between Dutch and Israeli theatre-makers.
 The Speed Dating collaboration project is done with Jaffa, the Arab-Hebrew theatre in Tel Aviv.

 In 2014, it will take place from 12 to 14 September, in De Doelenzaal in Amsterdam.

 Lia Koenig will give two performances of highlights from her career, in Hebrew and Yiddish (with simultaneous translation via headsets), and Danny Donner will accompany her on the piano.

 Another visiting Israeli theatre maker will be Roy Horovitz, an actor, director, and dramaturge.
 He will perform an Israeli monodrama in English; My First Sony by Benny Barbash.

 The Dutch actress Loes Hegger will perform in Dutch Het Kind Achter De Ogen, a monodrama by Nava Semel.

 Lia Koenig and Roy Horovitz will give a master class; Roy Horovitz will give a lecture on the history of Israeli theatre, with readings from plays by Lia Koenig.

-There will be a panel discussion Politics of Stage, comparing how theatre makers in Israel and Holland reflect in their works the political situations in their countries.
-Among the participants of the panel will be Arjan Barel, Jair Stranders and Victor Mentink.
+There will be a panel discussion on Politics of Stage, comparing how theatre-makers in Israel and Holland reflect in their works the political situations in their countries.
+Among the participants of the panel will be Arjan Barel, Jair Stranders, and Victor Mentink.